 The Office of Student Life and Student Rights & Responsibilities are available to assist student organizations in the resolution of organizational conflict.
-Organizations may contact orghelp@gwu.edu.
+Organizations may contact organizations in the resolution of organizational conflict.
+Organizations may contact organizations in the resolution of organizational conflict.
+Organizations may contact organizations in the resolution of organizational conflict.
+Organizations may contact organizations in the resolution of organizational conflict.
+Organizations may contact organizations in the resolution of organizational conflict.